 To complement your Pompeii visit, stop by the National Archaeological Museum in Naples.
 The museum is home to Pompeii's finest art and artifacts, including a display (in the "Secret Room") of erotic frescoes that were considered so bawdy that by the time they made it here, in 1819, they could be viewed only with permission from the king.
 (From Naples, Pompeii is easily reached via a CitySightseeing bus or the handy — but shabby — Circumvesuviana commuter train.)

 Excavations at Pompeii experienced a renaissance in 2018, when new artifacts and skeletons were discovered in a section of the city yet to be fully unearthed.
-With fresh secrets sure to be revealed over time, evocative Pompeii will be worth visiting again and again.
+New discoveries since then include more skeletons, vivid frescoes, an ancient snack stand, and evidence that the eruption had taken place two months later than historians had long thought.
+With fresh secrets sure to be revealed in coming years, evocative Pompeii will be worth visiting again and again.